Rhaphidophora hayi is an exotic plant that has a unique climbing pattern. It is sure to amaze your mind with its easy-to-care guide.

 - Rotate the plant every few weeks so that the plant grows evenly.

-- If your plant cannot get enough light from natural sources, use artificial grow lights to fulfill the plant’s lighting needs.
+- If your plant cannot get enough light from natural sources, use artificial grow lights of the right color to fulfill the plant’s lighting needs.

 2. Watering Once a Week